mihaelpuljak/one-click-hugo-cms/site/content/products/_index.md

     supporter and partner - feel free to contact us.
   plans:
     - description: >-
-        If you want to start something new and on your own feel free to reach us, we are there to help.
+        If you want to start something new free to reach us, we are there to help.
       items:
-        - We offer consulting and rental of the next generation of XR hardware
+        - 'We offer consulting and rental of the next generation of XR hardware:'
         - Magic Leap
         - Hololens 2
+        - Mobile AR
       plan: Consulting
       price: call.
     - description: If you need to scan your own item collection we are there to help.